 Berlin’s simply one of my favorite cities.
 I’ve gone in all seasons and I love it in all seasons.
 Since I spent a good chunk of my college career learning about German history, Berlin and I just fit.
 So, what do I recommend?

 Anyone between the age of 2 and 102 should enjoy the DDR Museum.
 It’s interactive enough for the little ones, and informative enough for the older ones.
 I should know, I visited with my kids and parents and both of them didn’t want to leave.
-It gave great insight into the DDR which is a place I think most people visiting Germany are very interested about.
+It gave great insight into the DDR which is a place I think many people visiting Germany are very interested about.
 It’s located on Museum Island.

 (You can buy your ticket in advance here.)